MithrilJS/mithril.js/docs/getting-started.md

 m("button", {onclick: ctrl.add.bind(ctrl, ctrl.description)}, "Add")
 ```

 In the code above, we are simply using the native Javascript `Function::bind` method.
 This creates a new function with the parameter already set.
-In functional programming, this is called [*currying*](http://en.wikipedia.org/wiki/Currying).
+In functional programming, this is called [*partial application*](http://en.wikipedia.org/wiki/Partial_application).

 The `ctrl.add.bind(ctrl, ctrl.description)` expression above returns a function that is equivalent to this code: